pantanvita/wis-python-2025/day04/README-day-04.md

 * Write a python based project that can be done using Reactome.
 The program will download the files from the reactome database and save it on the user's desktop in a file or in multiple files.
 Separate the "business logic" and the UI (User Interface).
 * How to provide the email addresss if you need to use some API secrets
 * What to do with the json file?

+## **Troubleshooting issues**

+@shoshisernik reviewed my code.
+She is getting the error-
+ERROR: config.json not found.
+Please create with your email. while i am not getting the same when using my email id.
+Unable to troubleshoot it.
+Any comments/ reviews are welcome.
+I would like to learn how to troubleshoot this error.